Julie-Fabre/LaTeX_PhD_template_UCL/README.md

 - **Compile often**: If you're starting out, you will make a few mistakes and typos.
 Compile often to spot them and fix them quickly.
 - **Get into good habits**: If you open a `{` or `\begin{command}` (for instance `\begin{center}`), immedately place the closing one after (the `}` or  `\end(center)`).
 This helps ensure you don't forget it.
 - **Respect file naming conventions**: Don't give names to files that contain, for instance, spaces or accents.
 If your file name contains any underscores, you need to load/reference it with a backslash before this underscore (e.g. like this `your\_example.tex` and not like this `your_example.tex`).
 - **Use a spellchecker**: How you set this up will depend on what software you're using to do LaTeX.
-There should be on option for spell check, you and you should enable it.
+There should be on option for spell check, and you should enable it.

 ### LaTeX Tips for a Thesis